dagraham/etm-dgraham/README.md

     * Thanksgiving @s 2010/11/26 @e 3d
       @r y &M 11 &w 4TH

-would display "Thanksgiving" on the 4th Thursday each November and, because of `@e 3d` the *following* Friday, Saturday and Sunday as well.
+    would display "Thanksgiving" on the 4th Thursday each November and, because of `@e 3d` on the *following* Friday, Saturday and Sunday as well.
 Similarly

     * Memorial Day @s 2010/5/31 @e -3d
       @r y &M 5 &w -1MO

-would display "Memorial" on the last Monday each May and, because of the minus sign in `@e -3d`, the *preceding* Friday, Saturday and Sunday, as well.
+    would display "Memorial" on the last Monday each May and, because of the minus sign in `@e -3d`, on the *preceding* Friday, Saturday and Sunday, as well.

 - If `@s` is a datetime, an `@e` entry is interpreted as the extent or duration of the event - the end of the event is then given implicitly by starting datetime plus the extent and this period is treated as busy time.